-Ballet/Tap/Jazz Combo (5-6yrs old 1 hour) – This hour-long class includes instruction in tap, ballet and jazz.
-The class will build on the basics, including right and left discrimination, counting music, and exploring rhythm through the use of the body.
-Teachers encourage each child’s recognition and memorization of basic dance steps through the use of fun dance activities.
-Students will need Tap and Ballet Shoes.
+Ballet/Tap/Jazz Combo (5-6yrs old, 1 hour) Students will need Tap and Ballet Shoes.
+This class includes instruction in tap, ballet, and jazz.
+Students will participate in fun dance activities that build on the basics, including right and left discrimination, counting music, recognition and memorization of dance steps, and the exploration of rhythm through the use of the body.

 Ballet- Adds beauty, poise, and grace.
 This class shows technique with graceful, coordinated movements.
 Ballet is the foundation for all other dance styles.